p5kw4r/bc-interoperability/SETUP.md

 ## Python

-Install packages using your favourite package manager:
+Install the following packages using your favourite package manager:

 ```
 # pacman -S python python-pip